melvilgit/Consistent-Hashing/README.md

 >What is Consistent Hashing ?

-In Consistent hashing , we visualize our list of nodes in a circular ring
+In Consistent hashing , we visualize  list of all nodes in a circular ring .(Basically a sorted array)

 ![alt text](https://github.com/melvilgit/Consistent-Hashing/blob/master/ch1.png)

 ```
 start func
+For each node:
+ Find f(node) where f is the hash function
+ Append each f(node) to a sorted array
 For any key
   Compute the hash f(key)
   Find the first f(node)>f(key)